How to Install Resilient Bars

 Flange mounting on battens or joists

 On walls, fix the resilient bars to the battens every 600mm, horizontally from floor to ceiling, by the narrow fixing flange.
-The weight of the plasterboard will then draw it away from the frame, creating a gap.
+Ensure the screw is affixed at the bottom of the bar so the weight of the plasterboard will then draw it away from the frame, creating a gap.

 With ceilings, fix the bars every 400 to 450mm across the joists from wall to wall and around the edges of the room.
 If you're adding resilient bars and an extra layer of board to an existing ceiling, screw 50mm battens to the existing ceiling every 600mm at right angles to the joists first.
 Make sure the battens are secured to the joists, not the existing ceiling boards.